iliasbartolini/privacy-seed-rpi/README.md

 # Privacy Seed RPI

 Raspberry PI installation notes and custom integration script.
-This component is part of the [https://privacy-seed.org/](Privacy Seed) project.
+This component is part of the [Privacy Seed](https://privacy-seed.org/) project.

 ## TODO